 Form and function combine at the Salentein winery, which was designed by the leading Mendoza architectural firm of Bormida &Yanzon.
 Built in the shape of a cruciform (cross) around a central chamber, each wing houses a single, self-contained bodega, on two levels.
 Stainless steel tanks and French wood vats for fermentation and storage are housed on the ground level.
 The floor below contains underground cellars for aging in oak casks.
 Wine flows from tank to barrel via a traditional gravity-transfer system.

-A tasting room is also housed at the underground level, equipped with thee large tables of travertine marble, each weighing over two tons, obtained from a local quarry.
+A tasting room is also housed at the underground level, equipped with three large tables of travertine marble, each weighing over two tons, obtained from a local quarry.

 In 2002 Bodegas Salentein won the prestigious Prism International Commercial Award of Merit.
 Presented annually to a single building by the international stone industry, the award celebrates the creative use of natural stone in the construction of modern commercial buildings.